Trump Says US Can Reopen Strait of Hormuz as Iran Disrupts Global Oil Supply

-Rising tensions push UN Security Council toward vote on protecting key maritime route
+Rising tensions push UN Security Council toward vote on maritime security as Trump signals major defence spending increase

 Washington / New York — April 03, 2026: US President Donald Trump said the United States could reopen the Strait of Hormuz, as the ongoing crisis with Iran continues to disrupt global oil supply and heighten geopolitical tensions.